01 of 10

 Choosing the Right Bridge

 The subject of this article is a small steel bridge spanning Raccoon Creek, a small tributary of the Ohio River near Monaca, Pennsylvania.
-Just upstream, the former P&LE Ohio River Bridge is much more impressive and well documented, but would be a tremendous modeling project in any scale.
-This relatively tiny bridge on a connecting branch line is much more suitably sized for the typical model railroad.
+(Just upstream, the former Pittsburg and Lake Erie RR Ohio River Bridge is much more impressive and well documented, but would be a tremendous modeling project in any scale.)
+This relatively tiny bridge on a connecting branch line is suitably sized for the typical model railroad.
 While ground-level photos of the bridge are hard to come by, satellite images available online provide enough details and perspective to capture the look of the structure.
-Aside from capturing the basic shape and structure, the side walkways and piping are essential in capturing the flavor of this structure.
+Aside from capturing the basic shape, replicating the side walkways and piping are essential to fully capture the flavor of this structure.

 Benchwork for Bridges

-Knowing the length of the bridge, the valley itself can be constructed.
-Not only must you leave provisions to support the bridge adequately, but the tracks leading to it must also have a strong foundation.
-With the bridge dimensions predetermined, you can prepare a space just the right size.
+Once you know the length of the bridge, the valley itself can be constructed, paying special attention to support the bridge adequately and give the tracks leading to it a strong foundation.
+With the bridge dimensions predetermined, you can prepare a space that's just the right size.

-The L-girder benchwork used on this layout allows for a lot of flexibility when planning scenes like this.
-The track is supported on plywood sub-roadbed supported by risers above a grid of beams.
-Creating a bridge is about as simple as leaving a gap in the sub-roadbed.
-With the dimensions of the bridge known, a plywood river base—slightly wider than necessary—is screwed directly to the girders.
-Risers are installed on either side, and then the sub-roadbed is trimmed to the exact length, making sure the bridge fits neatly in between without excessive gaps.
-If necessary, it can be trimmed a little more during the next step.Continue to 4 of 9 below.
+L-girder benchwork allows for flexibility when planning scenes like this.
+First, support the track with plywood and the sub-roadbed with risers above a grid of beams.
+Then, provide for the bridge space by leaving a gap in the sub-roadbed.
+With the dimensions of the bridge already known, a plywood river base—slightly wider than necessary—can then be screwed directly to the girders.
+Install risers on either side of the bridge and trim the sub-roadbed to the exact length, making sure the bridge fits neatly in between without gaps.
+If necessary, you can trim the roadbed more during the next step.Continue to 5 of 10 below.

-A river stretching toward the horizon adds a sense of distance to any model railroad.
-Capturing that perspective requires either a very large layout or a backdrop.
+A good backdrop delineates a river from a lake.
+And a river stretching toward the horizon adds a sense of distance to any model railroad.
+However, capturing that perspective requires either a very large layout or, in this case, a backdrop.

-Adding a backdrop is two projects in one.
+Adding a backdrop is really two projects in one.
 First, the backdrop must be built.
-Choosing a material and supporting a backdrop are more like benchwork construction than scenery.
-There are many options when building a backdrop.
-For this particular project, a styrene plastic sheet is used.
+Then, it must be supported.
+And while there are many options for building a backdrop, in this particular project a styrene plastic sheet is used.
 The styrene curves easily with the back of the platform at the river's end.
-(This section of the backdrop was painted first and then installed, but all of the painting could have been done just as easily with the backdrop in place.)

-- Avoid direct lines of sight.
-Adding a bend in the river or intersecting the backdrop at something other than a right angle gives the viewers' eyes more scenery to distract from the junction of horizontal and vertical scenery.
-It also forces the viewer to move about and change vantage points to take in the whole scene.
-This can make the railroad seem larger.
+First, keep the horizon low.
+You're creating a river, not a waterfall.
+Keeping the waterline low makes the perspective more believable.
+Next, avoid direct lines of sight.
+Add a bend in the river or intersect the backdrop at something other than a right angle in order to give the viewer's eyes a distraction from the junction of horizontal to vertical scenery.
+This also forces the viewer to change vantage points to take in the whole scape.
+And it can make the railroad seem larger, too.

 Supporting the Span: Abutments and Piers

-The model bridge, like the prototype, is supported by abutments and piers.
-The poured concrete structures can be recreated with commercial castings, or by using wood scraps.
+Abutments and piers support the bridge and tie the model to the scenery.
+Poured concrete structures can be recreated with commercial castings or by using wood scraps.

-Two layers are glued together to form the center section.
-The rear layer is as high as the bridge deck.
-It tapers slightly at the top from a width just slightly greater than the track itself to the total width of the bridge.
-The front layer is as high as the bottom of the bridge supports and as wide as the total bridge width.
+Start by making two abutments for your bridge from layers of luan plywood or scrap strips of bass wood.
+Then, glue the two layers together to form the center section.
+Make the rear layer match the height of the bridge deck, then taper it at the top from a width slightly greater than the track itself to the exact width of the bridge.
+Make the front layer as high as the bottom of the bridge supports and as wide as the total bridge width.
 This provides a ledge to support the bridge.
-Two wing walls are made from additional strips of luan, angled at approximately 45° on top.
-These walls also angle back from the center section.
-The adjoining edges are beveled using a disc sander.
+Lastly, create two winged walls made from additional strips of luan, angled at approximately 45-degrees on top.
+These walls should angle back from the center section and the adjoining edges can be beveled using a disc sander.

-Each of the four total wing walls is specially cut to fit the scene, based on the prototype photos.
-The three pieces are then glued to the roadbed supports and the base, being sure to keep them perfectly plum.
-Fill any gaps with spackle.
-Check the span frequently with the bridge itself throughout this step.
+Each of the winged walls should be specially cut to fit the scene, based on the prototype photos.
+Then, glue the pieces to the roadbed supports and the base, being sure to keep them perfectly plum.
+Fill any gaps with spackle, checking the bridge span frequently throughout this step.

 With the bridge in place, carefully position the piers and mark their location on the river base.
-It will be easier to glue them in place after the river bottom is painted in the next step.
-With a little creativity, almost any style of pier or abutment can be made.
-When finished, paint the wood concrete or aged-concrete color.Continue to 6 of 9 below.
+When finished, paint the wood to look like aged concrete.Continue to 7 of 10 below.

 Modeling Water with Plexiglas